ys7yoo/PiTutorial/README.md

         ```bash
         passwd
         ```
-        ``pi'' is an administrator.
+        Account "pi" is an administrator.
 So, it's very important to use a strong password to secure you system.

         It's also a good idea to make a new id that you like and make it an administrator.
 You can do it as follows.
         ```bash